thanghoang/S3ORAM/README.md

 # S3ORAM
 Basic implementation of S3ORAM.
 This project is built on CodeLite IDE (link: http://codelite.org).
 It is recommended to install CodeLite to load the full S3ORAM workspace.
-For any inquiries and assistance on building and running the code, please contact Thang Hoang (hoangmin@oregonstate.edu).

 # Required Libraries